 National Catholic Schools Week is the annual celebration of Catholic education in the United States.
-It starts the last Sunday in January and runs all week, which in 2014 is January 26 to February 1.
+It starts the last Sunday in January and runs all week, which in 2015 is January 25 - 31.
 Schools typically observe National Catholic Schools Week with Masses, open house and other activities for students, families, parishioners and community members.
 Through these events, schools focus on the value Catholic education provides to young people and its contributions to our church, our communities and our nation.

-Share your best photos from NCSW 2014 with us on Facebook!
+Take a look at the photos from NCSW 2014 on Facebook!

 Catholic Schools Week began in 1974.
 Catholic Schools Week always begins the last Sunday in January.

-The theme for the National Catholic Schools Week 2014 is “Catholic Schools: Communities of Faith, Knowledge and Service.”
-The annual observance starts the last Sunday in January and runs all week, which in 2014 is January 26 to February 1.
+The theme for the National Catholic Schools Week 2015 is “Catholic Schools: Communities of Faith, Knowledge and Service.”
+The annual observance starts the last Sunday in January and runs all week, which in 2014 is January 25 -31.
 Schools typically celebrate Catholic Schools Week with Masses, open houses, and other activities for students, families, parishioners, and the community at large.

-The 2014 theme was developed in response to member requests for a theme and logo that would last more than a year, the new theme will be used for at least three years.
+The logo and theme, developed for NCSW 2014, was in response to member requests for a theme and logo that would last more than a year, the new theme will be used for at least three years.
 This will provide opportunities for schools to brand the week and their ongoing marketing activities with repeated mentions and use of a consistent logo.
-It’s especially appropriate that this new brand will mark National Catholic Schools Week 2014 – the 40th anniversary of this annual event.

 The theme encompasses several concepts that are at the heart of a Catholic education.
 First, schools are communities—small families in their own right, but also members of the larger community of home, church, city and nation.
 Faith, knowledge and service are three measures by which any Catholic school can and should be judged.